The Frobenius problem for numerical semigroups generated by sequences that satisfy a linear recurrence relation: Introduction

 \paragraph{Numerical semigroups and submonoids of $\mathbb N$.} Let $\mathbb N=\{0,1,\ldots\}$ be the set of natural numbers and $\mathbb Z$ be the set of integer numbers.
 A numerical semigroup is a subset $S$ of $\mathbb N$ that is closed under addition, $0\in S$, and $\mathbb N\setminus S$ is a finite set.
 For a subset $A$ of $\mathbb N$, we denote by $\langle A\rangle$ the submonoid of $\mathbb N$ generated by $A$:

 It is known that $\langle A\rangle$ is a numerical semigroup if and only if ${\gcd}(A)=1$ (see \cite{rosales}).

 Let $M$ be a nontrivial submonoid of $\mathbb N$.
-Then, $M$ is finitely generated and, in fact, there exists a subset of $M$ that generates $M$ and any other generating set of $M$ contains it; such generating set is called the \textit{minimal generating set} of $M$ and its elements, that are called the \textit{minimal generators} of $M$, are precisely the nonzero elements belonging to $M$ that cannot be written as sum of two nonzero elements in $M$.
+Then, $M$ is finitely generated and, moreover, there exists a subset of $M$ that generates $M$ such that any other generating set of $M$ contains it; such generating set is called the \textit{minimal generating set} of $M$ and its elements, which are called the \textit{minimal generators} of $M$, are precisely the nonzero elements belonging to $M$ that cannot be written as the sum of two nonzero elements in $M$.
 We denote by $e(M)$ the number of minimal generators of $M$.